-Vicki Kraai is Owner/Founder of VK Solutions, a consulting company and recently named the new CEO of InterAction Training.
+Vicki Kraai is CEO of InterAction Training.
+A company passionate about professional development training and education.
 Vicki's 25+ years of Community Bank experience started at the family bank in rural Nebraska, serving as a bank teller and eventually becoming CEO.
 Vicki's many years of banking include credit card lending experience where she was a member of the management team that launched the Cabela's credit card program.
 She has a passion for developing people for success in the financial services industry.
 Banker's value Vicki's highly engaging "been there, done that" approach to all facets of her training and speaking engagements.